 Make sure your customers understand that sports memberships are vital for your business.
 Especially in these times, people are very cautious about their expenditures.
 Please focus on the value you are providing to them for what they are paying you.
 It is necessary to design great programs for your players and parents.
 It is equally important to price those programs fairly.
 You can check out similar programs offered by others in the area for reference.
 It is necessary to win back memberships that might have dipped during the lockdowns.

-Sports are not the only industry which got affected by the pandemic.
+Sports are not the only industry that got affected by the pandemic.
 Other businesses are also struggling.
 Some organizations have turned to non-conventional methods and even changed their business models.
 As an example, many restaurants started takeaway services for their customers.
 Many fitness centers are already offering online sessions to their members with daily workout routines and diet plans.
 Educational institutions are providing online training.
 Innovate and think out of the box to add value to your customers and to keep them engaged.

-Focus on short term plans – Be agile
+Focus on Short term Plans – Be Agile

 2020 is a year of learning for all businesses.
 2021 will still be a challenging year as the effects of the pandemic linger.
 It might not be before 2022 when the situation might change, and businesses could get back to traditional planning ways.
-So, while long term plans are required, it is more important to plan our immediate next steps to deal with the current situation.
+So, while long-term plans are required, it is more important to plan our immediate next steps to deal with the current situation.
 Many businesses might have been in the middle of a transformation that was planned before the pandemic hit.
 It might not be wise to continue on the same path.
 The focus right now should be to survive.

-Short term plans are the need of the hour for restructuring our businesses.
+Short-term plans are the need of the hour for restructuring our businesses.
 It will not be easy to get things right always as the landscape keeps changing.
-Short term plans can provide you with the agility to revise your targets and strategies.
+Short-term plans can provide you with the agility to revise your targets and strategies.
 More importantly, be transparent to your customers and stakeholders about your business strategies.
 It will instill confidence in them, and their support is necessary for your business in these times.
 Moreover, they will understand and forgive the decisions you make as they realize that the current situation is challenging for you.

-Reposition your business for the future
+Reposition Your Business for the Future

 While you are thinking of your business’s profit and loss statements to manage the regular cash flow, it is also necessary to consider the decisions you make regarding the growth and investment of your business.
 The decisions you make now might have a lasting impact post the COVID situation.
 It is necessary to re-align the vision you had to suit the current situation.

 If your business plans involve investing more money, then you should carefully consider the options.
 Borrowing money can be a great choice if your revenue sources seem steady and secure.
 This way, we can retain ownership.
 But the surging interest rates post COVID is a factor to consider.
 Also, there is some risk involved in case things do not go as planned.
 Another option is to approach private equity investors who can provide you with the required funds while taking a share of your business.
 It is a good option as the investors would be partaking in your business, thereby sharing the risk.
-So, carefully choosing the investor becomes a vital aspect since his passion and dedication for your business could define its success or failure.
-Adopt the right sports management platform for the entire organization.
+So, carefully choosing the investor becomes a vital aspect since their passion and dedication for your business could define its success or failure.
+Adopt the right Sports Management Platform for the entire organization.